buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/PropertyEnumerations/PEnum_ProjectType.md

 # PEnum_ProjectType

-Enumeration describing the typing of a project
+Enumeration describing the typing of a project<!-- end of definition -->

 ## Items